rujinguo/portfolio/_portfolio/geo-optimization.md

----
-title: "GEO Optimization for AI Search"
+"GEO Optimization for AI Search"
 description: "Audited Rooms To Go’s visibility in Perplexity, Bing Copilot, and Google SGE to improve AI search presence."
 ---